Household Safety: Preventing Injuries From Falling, Climbing, and Grabbing

 - Make sure sidewalks and outdoor steps are clear of toys, objects, and anything blocking a clear path.
 Repair any cracks or missing pieces in walkways.

 - If your child has started to ride a bike, make sure he or she wears a helmet and is well-versed in bicycle safety and signals.
 Head injuries are far too common in this age group, so enforce your helmet rule.

-If you're expecting a baby or you already have a child, it's a good idea to:
+Whether you're expecting a baby or already have a child, it's a good idea to: